Top Rated Virginia Traffic Lawyer VA Attorney • 1500+ Reviews

 Virginia Traffic Lawyer Handheld Cellphone While Driving Defense

 Virginia Traffic Lawyer Hands Free Mobile Phone Law AttorneyVirginia is a Hands Free Driving State.
 Va.
 Code §46.2-818.2 prohibits having a phone or handheld personal communication device in your hand while driving.
 Virginia law enforcement officer do not need to obtain evidence that you were doing anything in particular on the phone or device like texting while driving to prove a violation.
 This offense is a moving violation demerit point offense.
 A conviction will post to the driving record.
 However, there are exceptions.
 The hands free law does not apply to drivers who are lawfully parked or stopped, drivers reporting emergencies, and drivers using an amateur or citizens band radio.
-All our top rated Virginia traffic lawyers to review your case!
+Allow our top rated Virginia traffic lawyers to review your case!

 Consequences of a Virginia Traffic Violation Conviction